Published on: 27 July 2014 | Last updated: 25 December 2019

 Hotels and B&Bs

-You shouldn’t have too much trouble finding accommodation - although there are points where the route makes detour in order to go to towns with places to stay.
+You shouldn’t have too much trouble finding accommodation - although there are points where the route makes a detour in order to go to towns with places to stay.

 There are several hotels and rifugi along the way: